sdss/datamodel/datamodel/products/md/spArc.md

 ### HDU4:
-rThe data attribute of HDU 4 gives the line width (in the dispersion axis) for each fiber.
+The data attribute of HDU 4 gives the line width (in the dispersion axis) for each fiber.
 This Gaussian sigma is in units of pixels.
 The Y-positions on the CCD, which is the independent variable and the corresponding line width, which is the dependent variable are fitted to a functional form and the resulting coefficients are stored in a binary table.
 For instructions on how to use these tracesets, see HDU2 description of this file.

 #### HDU Type: BINARY TABLE
 #### HDU Size:  15 KB